WitoldKowalczyk/YouGotMail/README.md

 You can now run the Quickstart code by passing

-## Structured Outputs from emails with OpenAI
+## Quickstart: Structured Outputs from emails with OpenAI

 You can pass your OpenAI API key to the YouGotMail class and call the `ai_get_emails_with_structured_output()` method to retrieve emails from MS Outlook and have OpenAI structured output from the email body.
 You will need to pass a schema of the info you want extracted from the email body.